 - Consider Curl Direction.
 Dilek also said that if you like more structure to your look, direct each wave or curl away from your face.
 If you like a more undone, natural curl pattern, alternate directions-one inward, one outward, etc.

 - Smooth, Then Wave.
 If your hair is curly, use your straightener first to smooth your hair, then go back and create your desired wave.
 “You can’t take hair that’s curly and go right into it, you have to straighten it first,” says Michelle, “especially if you want to have that modern look where the shape is disheveled and loose.”

 - Prep Your Upstyles.Curling your hair with a straightener is the first step if you’re going to create an upstyle-whether it’s a messy bun or a loosely gathered chignon.
 The flat iron will produce the easy, lived-in shape that makes the perfect foundation for a special occasion hairstyle.

 Best Hair Straightener For Each Hair Type

 Do you know that each hair type only suits the individual straightener?
 If you have no idea about this situation, you will harm your hair indirectly.
 Thus, the following list of good hair straighteners may help you:

 When choosing the hair straightener or curling your hair with this tool, these tips will be helpful.
-For those who use hair extensions like 14 inch weave hair from MCSARA, it is available since curling hair by applying straighteners.
-We hope you have a great time to enjoy the gorgeous curls in the new year.
+For those who use hair extensions like 14-inch weave hair from MCSARA, it is available since curling hair by applying straighteners.
+We hope you have a great time enjoying the gorgeous curls in the new year.